 According to the latest statistics from the American Heart Association (AHA), almost half of the people living in the United States have some form of cardiovascular disease.
 This is probably true for developing countries as well.

-In fact, according to 2016 figures, 121.5 million U.S. adults, or 48 percent of the entire population, have cardiovascular disease (CVD), which is a cluster of conditions that includes hypertension.
+In fact, according to 2016 figures, 121.5 million U.S. adults, or 48 percent of the entire population, have cardiovascular disease (CVD), which is the end result of cluster of conditions that include hypertension, diabetes and high cholesterol.
 Doctors often call hypertension the “silent killer” because it does not show any visible symptoms until it is too late.

 The same AHA report predicts that by 2035, over 130 million adults will have a form of CVD that could bring costs in the U.S. to 1.1 trillion dollars.

 Currently, heart disease is the top leading cause of death in the U.S., while stroke is the fifth.

 At Al Hayat we use a American Heart Association approved software to predict the chances of heart attack in the next 10 years.
 If the risk is high, you must start the preventive measures right now.
 These are

 - Bring your body weight to optimum level – consult our nutrition expert.